fengx13/fengx13.github.io/_pages/join us.md

 - Strong enthusiasm and commitment to tackling practical healthcare issues using data science techniques.
 - Undergraduate or Master students in related disciplines.
 - Minimum language proficiency as required by the university (IELTS/TOEFL).
 - Programming experience with Python/R
+- Preferred skillsets in deep learning, foundation models, NLP and language models
 - Research experience in data science, machine learning, or healthcare-related topics is preferred.
 Candidates with publications are preferred.

 <b>Requirements for Postdocs</b>
 - Strong dedication to solving practical healthcare problems through advanced data science techniques.
 - Ph.D. degree in biomedical informatics,  biostatistics, data science, or related disciplines.
 - Strong programming skills and substantial experience in data science, and informatics in healthcare-related topics.
+- Preferred skillsets in deep learning, foundation models， NLP and language models
 - Demonstrated publication record, experience in teamwork, and strong communication skills in English.

 <b>Important Information</b>